anBertoli/simple-strings/docs/api.md

 Shrink the string `s` to have the provided length `len`.
 The string is shortened to contain only the first `len` bytes and a null termination character is written at the position `len` of the string buffer.
 The total allocated space is left untouched, while the free space grows.
-The bytes in the string buffer after the `len`-th one are not cleaned, they are just considered unused.
+The bytes in the string buffer after the `len`-th one are not cleaned, they are just considered unused and not valid to be read or written.
 If the length `len` is greater than the current string length the function is a no-op.
 The string `s` is modified in place.

 ```c
 void ss_shrink(ss s, size_t len);